ARGOS will be widely spread over the LBT. The main elements in the system are the laser units, the launch system, and the wavefront sensors.

-- The launch system expands the beam before it is folded with two large mirrors towards sky.
+- The launch system expands the beam before it is folded with two large mirrors toward sky.

 - A dichroic beam splitter in front of the AGW unit separates the green laser light from the science path.
 The laser light is then folded into the wavefront sensor unit.

-- Within the wavefront sensor according collimation and fold optics sends the light through the optical shutter and onto the Shack Hartmann detectors.
+- Within the wavefront sensor, according collimation and fold optics send the light through the optical shutter and onto the Shack Hartmann detectors.

-- An appropriate instrument control system connects the devices amongst each other and ensures the operation.
+- An appropriate instrument control system connects the devices among each other and ensures the operation.

 The parts of ARGOS are colored (not complete on DX).

 A main time base in conjunction with electronic delay generators synchronizes the whole process of laser firing and detection.
-After the main trigger and appropriately tuned delays, all laser heads will fire simultaneously a pulse with ~ 20-30ns duration.
-With the pulses propagating through atmosphere a small percentage is scattered by molecules on its path.
-Opening the Pockels cell shutters exactly after twice the time of flight to 12km distance, and closing after 2µs again, collects the photons on the detector out of a 300m long column at that distance.
-With the lasers being triggered at a 10kHz rate, the shutter will be opened in front of the CCD ten times before the accumulated image is transferred to the frame storage area of the detector.
-Reading the CCD thus occurs at a framerate of 1kHz.
-The transferred image then will be pre-processed for dark and line-to line variations, and sent then to the slope computer, measuring the centroids in the subapertures.
-Those are then transferred to the adaptive secondary for re-construction and mirror setting.
+After the main trigger and appropriately tuned delays, all laser heads will simultaneously fire a pulse with ~ 20–30 ns duration.
+With the pulses propagating through atmosphere, a small percentage is scattered by molecules on its path.
+Opening the Pockels cell shutters exactly after twice the time of flight to a 12 km distance, and closing again after 2 µs, collects the photons on the detector out of a 300 m long column at that distance.
+With the lasers being triggered at a 10 kHz rate, the shutter will be opened in front of the CCD ten times before the accumulated image is transferred to the frame storage area of the detector.
+Reading the CCD thus occurs at a frame rate of 1 kHz.
+The transferred image then will be preprocessed for dark and line-to-line variations, and sent to the slope computer, measuring the centroids in the subapertures.
+Those are transferred to the adaptive secondary for reconstruction and mirror setting.

 A laser launch telescope (LLT) associated with each eye of the LBT serves to expand three laser beams and relay them from the laser box to the sky.

-Left: Launch mirror above of the secondary mirror.
+In the picture on the left, you can see the launch mirror above the secondary mirror.
 The right figure shows the large lens and the folding mirror on top of the beam expander tube.

-Two critical components of the wavefront sensor.
-The wavefront sensor detector (upper right, pnCCD) and the gating units (upper left, Pockels Cell).
+Here you can see two critical components of the wavefront sensor.
+The wavefront sensor detector (upper right, pnCCD) and the gating units (upper left, Pockels sell).